nisarg1631/Connectify-Fault-Tolerant-Queueing-Service/README.md

     - Update the primary database
     - Relay information to readonly managers for sync

-##### Synchronisation Endpoints

-These endpoints serve the purpose of synchronisation between the primary manager and the read only manager.
-These requests are sent from the former to the latter.

-- __POST on /sync/topics__ : On a succeddful topic creation request, the primary manager sends the newly added topic to the read-only managers which update this information in their local memory.

-- __POST on /sync/consumer/register__ : On a succeddful consumer register request, the primary manager sends the newly registered consumer id and topic to the read-only managers which update this information in their local memory.

-- __POST on /sync/broker/add__ : On a successful broker addition, reflect in readonly managers's broker dicts

-- __POST on /sync/broker/remove__ : On a successful broker removal reflect in readonly managers's broker dicts

-- __POST on /sync/broker/activate__ : On a successful broker activation reflect in readonly managers's broker dicts

-- __POST on /sync/broker/deactivate__ : On a successful broker deactivation reflect in readonly managers's broker dicts

 ### Healthcheck Service

 We run a separate thread in the `primary_manager` which on a timely interval polls the registered brokers with a __GET on /__ (the root endpoint).
 We maintain a counter which counts down on each failure to connect with the broker.
 When the broker is unreachable even after 3 retries it is marked as deactivated.
 It no longer is used for assigning partitions to new topics.
 Produce and consume requests to it return failure.
-If a consumer does register to a topic which has partitions on a broker which is inactive then the requests to register that consumer to the inactive broker are queued.
-When the broker becomes active back again the queue is replayed and a consistent state is reached.

 ### Client Side Library